spraakbanken/mink-backend/docs/developers-guide.md

 `spec.py`, add its config module to `CONFIG_MODULES` (for `config_helper.py`), and ensure its storage/job classes avoid importing core modules that would introduce circular dependencies.

+When adding routes within a resource package, the router modules should be listed in the resource spec so they can be loaded dynamically by core.

 Here are some examples of what you might find in a resource-specific package:

 - `cache.py`: Caching logic specific to the resource type.